buildingSMART/BCF-XML/Documentation/README.md

 CameraViewPoint | No | Camera location
 CameraDirection | No | Camera direction
 CameraUpVector | No | Camera up vector
-FieldOfView | No | The entire vertical field of view angle of the camera, expressed in degrees AspectRatio | No | Proportional relationship between the width and the height of the view (w/h).
+FieldOfView | No | The entire vertical field of view angle of the camera, expressed in degrees.
+Valid range 0 to 180 exclusive.
+AspectRatio | No | Proportional relationship between the width and the height of the view (w/h).
 Assume 1.0 when reading previous BCF versions.

-The `FieldOfView` is currently restricted to a value between 45 and 60 degrees.
-There may be viewpoints that are not within this range, therefore imports should be expecting any values between 0 and 360 degrees.
-The limitation will be dropped in the next schema release.

 #### Implementation notes